jessems/jessems.com/src/posts/2023-05-04-chatgpt-for-servicenow-developers/index.md

 Note that some of these resolutions have slightly different aspect ratios than their corresponding standardized aspect ratios (such as 16:9 and 16:10) due to rounding of pixel dimensions, but they are still considered to be part of these aspect ratio families.

 ## Explaining code

+Similar to the tutor example, ChatGPT is great at explaining code.
+Either at a high level or line by line like in this example.

 ### Prompt